Improve Your Website Through Google Search Console

 - Notification from Google if there are problems with your site.

-Although your site can be crawled and indexed in Google's search engine without using the Google Search Console, using the console can give you important information to insure your site's health, and good placement, without penalties, in Google's search ranking.
+Although your site can be crawled and indexed in Google's search engine without using the Google Search Console, using the console can give you important information to ensure your site's health and good placement without penalties in Google's search ranking.

 How to Access Google Search Console

 To get the Google Search Console, you need to a Google account, which is free.
 If you use Gmail, Blogger, Google+ or YouTube, you have a Google account, already.
-Or you can sign up for a Google Account here.
 Once you have an account, here's how to add Google Search Console to it:

 - Visit the Google Search Console page.